What is DNIS for Business Telephone Systems?

 - Assign Numbers to Specific Products For companies with large divides in the products or services they provide, dividing the inbound traffic to the appropriate parties is another useful way to leverage DNIS numbers.
 Because product specialists are, well, specialized in their particular area of expertise, they need to be used as effectively and efficiently as possible.
 And having them only fielding calls pertinent to their area of expertise is far more effective than having them transfer out calls to other team members.

-How Would You Use a DNIS?
+What is DNIS, and How Would You Use a It?